NativeScript/NativeScript/CONTRIBUTING.md

     * Tslint is passing (run `npm run tslint` in the root of the repo).

 * Push your fork and [submit a pull request](https://github.com/NativeScript/NativeScript/compare).
 Please fill in the Pull Request template - it will help us better understand the PR and increase the chances of it getting merged quickly.

+* It's our turn from there on!
+We will review the PR and discuss changes you might have to make before merging it!
+Thanks!

 ### Where to Start